mailet7/capability-assessment/BRAND.md

 ---

-## Mission
+# Mission

 Help parents develop capable, self-directed, adaptable human beings.

 ---

+# Vision

+A world where education is measured not only by what a child knows, but by what a child can do.

+A world where children grow into adults who can regulate themselves, act when needed, think clearly, take responsibility, contribute to others, and adapt to change.

+---

-## Core Idea
+# Core Problem

 Most education focuses primarily on academics.

-Capability Path focuses on developing the whole human being.

-The goal is not merely academic achievement.
+Reading.

+Writing.

+Math.

+Tests.

+Grades.

+Transcripts.

+Graduation.

+Even when families leave traditional education, they often recreate the same system at home.

-The goal is capability.
+The result is often fragmentation.

+Children may gain academic knowledge while daily life, responsibility, health, relationships, and self-direction remain underdeveloped.

+Capability Path exists to provide a better standard.

 ---

+# Core Idea

+Education should develop the whole human being for the whole of life.

+Academics matter.

+But academics are not the foundation.

+Capability is the foundation.

+---

-## Core Framework
+# Core Framework

-1. Body
-2. Will
-3. Mind
-4. Direction

-### Body
+## Body

 The Ability To Regulate

+The body provides the foundation for everything else.

+Sleep.

+Nutrition.

+Movement.

+Energy.

+Self-care.

+Emotional regulation.

+Without an organized body, higher development becomes difficult.

+---

-### Will
+## Will

 The Ability To Act

+Will is the ability to:

+- Start
+- Stay
+- Return
+- Finish

+Many challenges that appear to be motivation problems are actually development of the Will.

+---

-### Mind
+## Mind

 The Ability To Think

+The Mind learns to:

+- Observe
+- Understand
+- Reason
+- Solve
+- Learn independently

+The goal is not simply information.

+The goal is developing a mind that can use information well.

+---

-### Direction
+## Direction

 The Ability To Take Responsibility

+Direction develops:

+- Ownership
+- Initiative
+- Stewardship
+- Contribution
+- Self-leadership

+Direction transforms capability into meaningful action.

 ---

-## Core Principle
+# Core Principle

 Complexity through simplicity.